|

 but the film's small dosage of superheroness is a refreshment in these

-overloaded superhero days, and the Valkyr theme is highly interesting,
+overloaded superhero days, and the Valkyrie theme is highly interesting,

-despite the half-done visual realization of its effect.
-In this theme,
+despite the half-done visual realisation of its effect.
+In this,

 Max Payne continues a thematic line which goes back to